 Dublin is a thriving cultural centre and boasts a great literary legacy with many luminaries of Irish literature such as Joyce, Shaw, Yeats, Wilde, Kavanagh and Beckett, being associated with the city.

-Dublin's entertainments are legendary, from the boozy delights of the Guinness Storehouse and Temple Bar to more cultured nights at the theatre or dining in one of the city's fine eateries including five 'one Michelin star' restaurants and one two star eatery.
+Dublin's entertainment scene is legendary, from the boozy delights of the Guinness Storehouse and Temple Bar to more cultured nights at the theatre or dining in one of the city's fine eateries including five 'one Michelin star' restaurants and one two star eatery.
 It's no surprise that people from all over the world come to enjoy the "craic" in Dublin.

 For tips on what to do in Dublin, visit our "Dublin in a day" page here